jmhofer/Cloud-Prize/Submission.md

 ### Contributions

-With the exception of the last goal from above, my contributions achieved these goals, in my honest opinion.
+With the exception of the last goal from above, my contributions helped achieve these goals, in my honest opinion.
 Of course I wasn't doing all this alone.
-I have to thank Ben and many others again for a lot of help here.
+I have to thank Ben and many others for a lot of help here.

 My first contribution was starting a